 Koltn's background is in education and youth mental health services.
 As an English teacher, he has taught every grade level from kindergarten through freshman college and completed a teaching internship in Shandong Province, China.
 He has a background in clinical behaviorism and trained for a year in developmental disabilities.
-Koltn studied psychology and English as an undergraduate and applies principles of children's literature, narrative psychology, and creative writing to his mental health interventions.
-He is currently completing his research thesis for his master's degree, which focuses on educational psychology and cognitive science in learner-centered curriculum & instruction environments.
-His research focus is on applying psychiatric rehabilitation and psychosocial development theory to curricula, mental health programs, and creative writing workshops.
+Koltn studied psychology and English as an undergraduate and applies principles of narrative psychology and creative writing to his mental health interventions.
+For his master's degree, Koltn conducted research on bibliotherapy (book therapy) and narrative psychology (stories) in learner-centered curriculum & instruction environments.
+Koltn's research focus is on applying psychiatric rehabilitation and psychosocial development theory to curricula, mental health programs, and creative writing workshops.

 Koltn is a member of the Psychiatric Rehabilitation Association (PRA).